-Around 1845 early Marietta settlers William and Hannah Root built a Greek Revival home at the corner of Church and Lemon Streets.
-Today, moved two blocks from its original location and furnished with authentic period pieces, the Root House accurately depicts 1850s middle- class life in North Georgia.
+Around 1845, early Marietta settlers William and Hannah Root built a two story Plantation Plain style home at the corner of Church and Lemon Streets, just North of the Square.
+One hundred twenty five years later, their house was moved two blocks to its present location on North Marietta Parkway and completely restored.
+Each of the rooms was then furnished with authentic period furniture that accurately depicts the middle- class lifestyle in the 1850s era of North Georgia.

 A large garden was created at the same time to surround the relocated house, and then was planted to replicate the original Root family garden.
 A variety of medicinal, culinary and ornamental plantings were placed in the recreated garden, but only those that would have been available to the Root family during the 1850s time period.

 As its first Apothecary, Mr. Root grew and provided the residents of Marietta with much needed medicines and herbs in those pre-Civil War years.
 He used the wide variety of plants from his garden to compound medicines, tinctures and salves that met the early settler’s medical needs.
 He also planted shrubs, roses, herbs, bulbs and many other decorative plants in the family garden.
 The recreated garden includes many of these heirloom plantings that are true to that period